fb3rasp/moviepages/README.md

 ### Viewing the Movie Page

-Once the page has been published, everyone (based on the permission settings of the page) can view in a very basic way the details in the front end.
+Once the page has been published, everyone (based on the permission settings of the page) can view the content in a basic layout style.

 ## Developer Notes

-If you like to use the module but need to change the template, simply create a layout template in your themes/[name]/template/Layout folder and call it MoviePage.ss.
+If you would like to use the module but need to change the template, simply create a layout template in your themes/[name]/template/Layout folder and call it MoviePage.ss.
+This template will them be taken to render the page.

 ## Potential Enhancements